w3f/Grant-Milestone-Delivery/evaluations/DAuth_2_PieWol.md

     }
 </details>

-## Differences between delivery and application

-# License
+## License
-You stated that the grant deliveries will be released under Apache 2.0 license but for the SDK no license can be found.
+License for the SDK hast been added upon request.

-# Documentation
+## Documentation
-The regular documentation looks fine to me but in the application you stated that you will provide *inline* documentation aswell.
-Please provide a link in the delivery PR to the relevant code that you have created inline documentation for.
+The regular documentation looks fine to me.
+Inline documentation received a final overhaul.

-# SDK wallet integrations
+## SDK wallet integrations

 > Cooperation with multiple wallet providers, they will integrate DAuth in their authentication flow

-Was written into the application.
-Can you please provide proof for the multiple integrations you achieved with wallet providers?
+Only one wallet provider has integrated which seems to be inactive since end of last year.

 ## SDK